sundarsau/lara_form/README.md

-# Use Same blade file for create and update in Laravel
+# Use the Same Blade File for Create and Update in Laravel
  Laravel - use the same form for add and update
 This Laravel demo application is using the same form for add and edit.
 It uses Laravel 10 and MySQL.
-It displays a list of product categories and option to Edit.
-The Add form is used for upadte also.
+It displays a list of product categories and option to Edit them.
+The Add form is used for upadate also.
+Tutorial - https://codehow2.com/laravel/how-to-use-the-same-form-for-add-and-edit-in-laravel

 # How To Use
 1. Download the repository from https://github.com/sundarsau/lara_form